 A race without the slightest problem.

 "It was almost easy.
 Finally.
 I had gained a good advantage with the pole position, I started well, I controlled the situation.
-At the end, when Barrichello was getting closer, from the pits they told me to accelerate and I did it without difficulty.
+In the end, when Barrichello was getting closer, from the pits they told me to push and I did it without difficulty.
 I was always very focused.
-The car is competitive, reliable, the tyres perfect.
+The car is competitive, reliable, and the tyres perfect.
 I couldn't ask for more".

 This is only the first stage of a long championship, but it is promising.